ashhath/talks-i-want-to-give/past-talks.md

 # Talks I've Given

+## PyData Austin _June 2017_
+- All about using Singer to move data into a CSV
+  - About here

 ## Talkabot ATX Meetup _Nov 2016_
 - [video](http://example.com), [slides](http://example.com)
 - All about chatbots as the new interaction